Bringing science and people together in Berlin

 Elsevier Connect Contributors

 Eva Podgoršek (@evapodg) joined Elsevier in 2015 to work on the topics of open access and open science.
 Now located in Berlin, she is responsible for several academic and government clients in Northern Germany in her role as Customer Consultant.
-This allows her to works closely with the scientific community to better understand the needs and challenges of universities and researchers and develop mutual solutions.
+This allows her to work closely with the scientific community to better understand the needs and challenges of universities and researchers and develop mutual solutions.
 With a background in political science and her expertise in the area of European research policy, she previously worked at the European Commission on Open Science and keeps up to date on new developments and policy trends.
 In her spare time, she takes photos while traveling the world and chatting to people in one of the six languages she acquired.

 Dr. Daniel Staemmler (@dansta) is Executive Publisher of Medical Research for Elsevier and is based in Berlin.
 He studied Public Health at the University of Applied Sciences in Hamburg.
 After finishing his PhD researching cognitive styles and interactive online learning environments at the University of Hamburg, Daniel moved to San Francisco, where he worked for Shanti's LIFE Institute (Learning Immune Function Enhancement) as Manager of Research and Internet Services.
 On returning to Hamburg, Daniel worked for Bertelsmann AG at their educational start-up scoyo, an online learning platform for school children.
 In Berlin, he joined the German Institute of Continuing Education for Technologists and Analysts in Medicine (DIW-MTA eV) as COO and Director of Curriculum Development, followed by a position at Quadriga University of Applied Sciences Berlin as Head of Knowledge Management